Jaimeloeuf/police-man/README.md

 This section defines the definition of the different stakeholders that will be interacting with this service.
 Like the type of users and what they can do with the service.

+Same permission level
+Below is user types with standard permissions type given
-- Developer / Dev:
+- Dev (Developer) / Admin Account:
     - A "developer" is defined as the person who is creating the application
     - A developer is also referenced as the person who can build upon the API for their app
+    - Admins have access to modify settings in the IAM.
+    - Admin accounts can also be owned by non developers
-- User / Client:
+- User / Clients:
     - A "user" is defined as a user of the developer's application
     - The app that users use, is defined as the "Client"
     - Clients can be Single page applications in browsers or Mobile apps, and they are able to communicate with the service via APIs
-- Account Admin:
+- Custom admin
-    - An "Account Admin" is defined as someone who has access to modify settings in the IAM but is not neccesarily a developer, although a developer is also an account admin.
+    - Admin account with Custom permissions different from the standard permissions

+Below is user grouping
 - Organization
-    - "Organization" is defined as either a company that collectively publishes application(s), or a group of people who have control over a set of applications.
+    - "Organization" are defined as groups of people interacting with the same set of application(s) regardless of their individual permissions.

-    - Admin accounts can be grouped together by their organizations.
+The main software that will be hitting this service should be your user service and other microservices for verification and all, most client usage should not be accessing this directly.
+This service should more or less be used as an internal service.

 --------------------------------------------------
 ## IAM Definition